sparechange679/tnm-clone/README.md

 ## Acknowledgments

 - Design inspired by Telekom Networks Malawi (TNM) official website
-- Built using Bootstrap framework
+- Built using the Bootstrap framework
 - Icons from Bootstrap Icons
 - Created as a school project

 ## License

 This is a school project for educational purposes only.
-All TNM branding and content belongs to Telekom Networks Malawi PLC.
+All TNM branding and content belong to Telekom Networks Malawi PLC.

 ## Contact